 Special education services are defined in the Education Act as the facilities and resources, including support personnel and equipment, necessary for developing and implementing a special education program.

-Special Education programs and services provided by the Kawartha Pine Ridge District School Board can be found on the public website: Special Education - Kawartha Pine Ridge District School Board principal or a supervisory officer of the Board.
-Parents/guardians are invited and encouraged to attend the meeting.
+Special Education programs and services provided by the Kawartha Pine Ridge District School Board can be found on the public website: Special Education - Kawartha Pine Ridge District School Board

 What is an IPRC?